 Stephen Stofka is interested in the urban form and the way we change it.
 A graduate of the Geography and Urban Studies program at Temple University, he enjoys examining the architecture, siting, streetscapes, transportation, access, and other subtle elements that make a city a city.

-Boon times for our evolving skyline as large-scale construction projects pop up all over the city, but how the designs hold up when the buildings are complete?
+Boon times for our evolving skyline as large-scale construction projects pop up all over the city, but how will the designs hold up when the buildings are complete?
 Hidden City contributor and urbanist inspector Stephen Stofka puts an eye on five big residential projects about to begin > more

 The partners of the 30th Street District have compelling plans for the area surrounding the busy transportation hub.
 Still in the infant stages of planning, transforming the area into a lively, active space is rife with challenges.
 Steve Stofka lends the situation an urbanist's eye and maps out the complicated road ahead > more